eltioemil/e1000.github.io/README.md

 # Emilio Ureña — CV Website

-Minimal, fast personal site built with Jekyll using the “no-style-please” theme.
-Deployed on GitHub Pages.
+Minimal, fast personal site built with Jekyll using the "no-style-please" theme.
+Deployed on GitHub Pages with automated CI/CD testing.

 ## Features
 - Unified Skills data in `_data/skills.yml` rendered on `cv.md` and `about.md`